videolan/x265/doc/reST/cli.rst

 .. option:: --opt-qp-pps, --no-opt-qp-pps

 	Optimize QP in PPS (instead of default value of 26) based on the QP values observed in last GOP.
-Default enabled.
+Default disabled.

 .. option:: --opt-ref-list-length-pps, --no-opt-ref-list-length-pps

 	Optimize L0 and L1 ref list length in PPS (instead of default value of 0) based on the lengths observed in the last GOP.
-Default enabled.
+Default disabled.

 .. option:: --multi-pass-opt-rps, --no-multi-pass-opt-rps